Nonlinear Transport Signatures of Hidden Symmetry Breaking in a Weyl Altermagnet: Results

 Three terms in Eq. \ref{eq3} correspond to nonlinear Drude, BCD, and QMD, respectively, which can be classified into $\mathcal{T}$-even and $\mathcal{T}$-odd parts.
-The $\mathcal{T}$-odd contribution (Drude and QMD) exists only when $\mathcal{T}$ or $\tau \mathcal{T}$ symmetry is broken, generating both NLAHE and nonlinear longitudinal conductivity (see Fig. \ref{fig4}a,b).
+The $\mathcal{T}$-odd contribution (Drude and QMD) exists only when $\mathcal{T}$ or $\tau \mathcal{T}$ symmetry is broken, generating both NLAHE and nonlinear longitudinal conductivity (see Fig. \ref{fig4}a, \ref{fig4}b).
 By contrast, the $\mathcal{T}$-even contribution--BCD--appears in general but only generates NLAHE.
 Therefore, the $Bb2_{1}m$ phase can only exhibit NLAHE that corresponds to $\sigma_{y;xx}$ and $\sigma_{y;zz}$ according to the magnetic space group symmetry.
 Here, an electric field is applied inside the glide plane ($\mathcal{G}_x$ or $\mathcal{G}_z$) and the induced nonlinear current emerges along the polar axis ($\hat{y}$).
 But $Pn2_{1}a$ can present both NLAHE ($\sigma_{y;xx}$ and $\sigma_{y;zz}$) and nonlinear conductivity along the polar axis ($\sigma_{y;yy}$).

 We build the material-specific Wannier tight-binding Hamiltonian extracted from DFT calculations and then calculate nonlinear conductivity following Eq.~\ref{eq3}.
-As shown in Fig.~\ref{fig4}c-f, Weyl rings significantly enhance BCD and QMD in the band structure.
+As shown in Figs.~\ref{fig4}c-\ref{fig4}f, Weyl rings significantly enhance BCD and QMD in the band structure.
 In the $Bb2_{1}m$ phase, the $\{ \mathcal{T} | \tau \}$ symmetry enforces a symmetric distribution of BCD but an antisymmetric distribution of QMD (Fig.~\ref{fig4}c, \ref{fig4}d).
 Thus, the total QMD contribution ($\sigma_{y;yy}$) vanishes.
 We stress that near Weyl rings, QMD-induced conductivity surpasses BCD contribution by several orders of magnitude because the quantum metric is more efficiently enhanced by Weyl rings than Berry curvature.
-In the $Pn2_{1}a$ phase, a weak perturbation that breaks the QMD antisymmetry (see Fig. \ref{fig4}f) can generate a giant net QMD, leading to around one thousand times larger nonlinear conductivities than in the $Bb2_{1}m$ phase (Fig.~\ref{fig4}g-h).
+In the $Pn2_{1}a$ phase, a weak perturbation that breaks the QMD antisymmetry (see Fig.~\ref {fig4}f) can generate a giant net QMD, leading to around one thousand times larger nonlinear conductivities than in the $Bb2_{1}m$ phase (Fig.~\ref{fig4}g-\ref{fig4}h).